jhpyle/docassemble/_docs/logic.md

 % endif
 {% endhighlight %}

-This will cause the interview to ask for the petitioner's name and whether the petitioner is a citizen, because that information is necessary.
-The interview will ask for the SSN only if the petitioner is a citizen.
+This will cause the Steward to ask for the petitioner's name and whether the petitioner is a citizen, because that information is necessary.
+The Steward will ask for the SSN only if the petitioner is a citizen.

 In other guided interview systems, the logic of the document assembly is separate from the logic that determines what interview questions are asked.
 In the case of the template above, the dependence of the SSN on citizenship would need to be mapped out both in the document and in the specification of the interview questions.
-In **docassemble**, however, the logic of the interview is determined implicitly from the requirements of the end result (in this case, a document).
+For a Steward however, the logic of the interview is determined implicitly from the requirements of the end result (in this case, a document).
 So the logic only needs to be specified in one place.

-# <a name="endgoals"></a>End goals and the satisfaction of prerequisites
+# <a name="endgoals"></a>End goals and the Satisfaction of Prerequisites

-By default, all questions in a **docassemble** interview are asked only if and when they are needed.
+By default, all questions in an interview session are asked only if and when they are needed.

-However, in order to start asking questions, **docassemble** needs to be given some direction.
+However, in order to start asking questions, the Steward needs to be given some direction.
 You need to provide this direction by marking at least one [`question`] block or [`code`] block as [`mandatory`] (or one [`code`] block as [`initial`]).

-If **docassemble** does not know what question to ask, it will give you an error that looks like this:
+If the Steward does not know what question to ask, it will give you an error that looks like this:

 {% include side-by-side.html demo="no-mandatory" %}